cloe-lang/doc/overview/concept.md

 This issue is not investigated thoroughly but an obvious problem caused by it is that we cannot sort data by time at which they become available.
-Moreover, while such sorting is realized easily by something like concurrent queues in other languages, Coel cannot adopt it because they are mutable data structures.
+Moreover, while such sorting is realized easily by something like concurrent queues in other languages, Cloe cannot adopt it because they are mutable data structures.
 A solution which is implemented and available currently is to provide a function to do such sorting as a built-in feature.